atom-community/tool-bar/README.md

 `iconset` (defaults to `Octicons`), `data` and `priority` (defaults `50`) are optional.

+Additionally, you can add other classes to apply to the button by adding them to the property `classes` (which is also optional).

 The return value of this method shares another method called `setEnabled(enabled)` to enable or disable the button.

 ### `.addSpacer({priority})`